 Law enforcement authorities may also have the obligation to disseminate information about registered sex offenders.
 Notification may extend to prior victims, neighbors, schools, youth organization, and other relevant individuals or groups.
 In some cases, community-wide notification may be required.
 Newspapers, television, radio, and community meetings are some of the methods used to provide community notification.

-Criticism of Sex Offender Registries
+Criticism of Megan's Law and Sex Offender Registries

 Critics of sex offender registries claim that they do little to protect most victims of sexual offenses, because most victims know the perpetrator.
 According to the Department of Justice, about seven of every ten female rape or sexual assault victims reported that the perpetrator was an intimate, relative, friend, or acquaintance.
 The U.S. Supreme Court has addressed the constitutionality of sex offender registries.
 In Connecticut Department of Safety v.
-Doe, and in Smith v.
-Doe, both decided March 5, 2003, the court found that sex offender registries do not violate sex offenders' constitutional rights.
+Doe and Smith v.
+Doe, both decided March 5, 2003, the Court found that sex offender registries do not violate sex offenders' constitutional rights.

 Learn More About Community Notification Laws: Talk to an Attorney

-Community notification laws impose reporting requirements on certain convicted offenders.
+Megan's Law and other community notification laws impose reporting requirements on certain convicted offenders.
 However, these laws can vary by state.
 If you have a criminal history, you need to ensure that you're in compliance with any reporting requirements.
 How can you do so?
 The first step is to speak with a criminal defense lawyer in your area who can advise you on the laws of your state and your reporting obligations, if any.